 Klein, 46, is one of those people who get very interested in cannabis.
-His 2011 documentary Prescribed Grass told the story of Tikun Olam, Israel's pioneering medical cannabis collective (a group Klein helped organize).
+His 2009 documentary Prescribed Grass told the story of Tikun Olam, Israel's pioneering medical cannabis collective (a group Klein helped organize).

 In The Scientist Klein plays the curious Everyman who questions Mechoulam about cannabis and how it works in the body.
 (Klein's face is handsomer and more expressive than Everyman's.)
-The interviews are conducted in the pleasant Jerusalem apartment where Raphe and Dahlia Mechoulam have lived since 1966, and in Mechoulam's lab at Hebrew University, and in his car as the scientist drives to and from work, and at a meeting of the Intersweetest tone of voice) that cannabinoid medicine "is not being used as much as it should be in the clinic.
-It is of great promise in the clinic [meaning 'in the treatment of patients'].
-Maybe this film can push it forward a bit."
+The interviews are conducted in the pleasant Jerusalem apartment where Raphi and Dahlia Mechoulam have lived since 1966, and in Mechoulam's lab at Hebrew University, and in his car as the scientist drives to and from work, and at a meeting of the International Canabinoid Research Society (a group Mechoulam helped organize).